Ijee/Amazeing/README.md

 ### Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for development.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### Running tests

 This project uses [Playwright](https://playwright.dev/) for e2e tests and ensures that the most common use-cases are covered.
 More tests could be introduced but there is no way to automatically test for the `correctness` of the algorithms themselves automatically.